ncatlab/nlab-content/pages/21138.md

 ## Properties

-### Holographic relation to K-theory classification of toplogical phases of matter
+### Holographic relation to K-theory classification of topological phases of matter

 Under [[AdS/CFT duality in solid state physics]] the [[K-theory classification of topological phases of matter]] corresponds to the [[K-theory classification of D-brane charge]] ([Ryu-Takayanagi 10a](#RyuTakayanagi10a), [Ryu-Takayanagi 10v](#RyuTakayanagi10b)).